 Artistic Milliners Expands With Denim-Laundry Acquisition

-Now, during its 72nd year in business, Artistic Milliners is blending its longstanding denim legacy with Los Angeles’ denim-making history through SFI to offer a process whose foundation relies upon supply chain 4.0 principles and 360 design development solutions.
+Choosing Los Angeles for its U.S. operations was a natural choice due to the city’s roots in denim production.
+Now, during its 72nd year in business, Artistic Milliners is blending its longstanding denim legacy with Los Angeles’ denim-making history through SFI to offer 4.0 principles and 360 design-development solutions.